-When I am building community and establishing routines, I bring out the text coding and turn-and-talk posters.
+When I am building community and establishing routines, I bring out the text coding.
 Then, the mini posters (I also have bookmarks) go in their notebooks for year ’round references.

 To help us remember math rules, I have even and odd, prime and composite, PEMDAS, GEMDAS, BODMAS, and BEDMAS (I use PEMDAS, but if you use one of the other acronyms, I’ve got you covered), and integer arithmetic posters for student notebooks.
 I’m planning to make more throughout the year, so stay tuned.

 The convenience of mini posters simply cannot be beat.
 I love how they’re with me all the time (on a flash drive) for easy printing and distribution.
 I love how I can create colorful posters and mini posters, as well as black and white mini posters since I typically have easy access to a black and white printer.

 Do you use mini posters?
 If you do, I have some great ones for you to add to your collection.
 If not, I hope you’ll check them out!